Hall Caine: Journalist and theatre critic

 Irving presided at a meeting of the Liverpool Notes and Queries Society in September 1878.
 At Irving's invitation, he travelled to London to attend Irving's first night at the Lyceum Theatre under his own management, presenting his new production of Hamlet with Ellen Terry as Ophelia on 30 December.
 It was at this time that Caine was introduced to Irving's business manager, Bram Stoker, who was to become one of his closest friends.
-Stoker was subsequently to dedicate his famous novel Dracula to Caine, under the nickname 'Hommy-Beg'.
+Stoker later dedicated his novel Dracula to Caine, under the nickname 'Hommy-Beg'.

 In 1879 Caine edited a booklet of the papers presented to the Notes and Queries Society by William Morris, Samuel Huggins and John J. Stevenson on the progress of public and professional thought on the treatment of ancient buildings which was described as "'well worth reading".
 At the 1879 Social Science Congress held in Manchester Town Hall, Caine read his paper A New Phase of the Question of Architectural Restoration.
 He spoke of the Society for the Protection of Ancient Buildings, its purpose, actions and achievements.
 Caine had joined the society the previous year and remained a member for the rest of his life.
 One of the society's founders was William Morris.